Josephson effect in graphene Corbino disks: Smooth potentials

 \subsection{The system and computation details}

 So far, we have focused on the limits of $|\mu|\gg{}\hbar{}v_F/r_1$ and $\mu\ll{}\hbar{}v_F/r_1$, far which several analytic results are available.
 Now, we look at the finite range of $|\mu|\leqslant{}0.4\,$eV, comparable with the range accessible for graphene-on-hBN devices \cite{Zen19}.
 As the essential transport characteristics for Corbino disks in graphene saturate (i.e., become very close to their limiting values for $r_2/r_1\rightarrow{}1$) for $r_2/r_1\lesssim{}2$ \cite{Ryc10,Ryc22}, we take a~wider disk, with the radii at $r_2=5r_1=250\,$nm, allowing one to expect the intermediate features between the SJT and MDJT regimes (see Sec.\ \ref{recbar}).
+The inner lead diameter ($2r_1=100\,$nm) exceeds the diameter of nanoscopic suspedned leads fabricated of MoRe \cite{Azi14}.
 Such choice also defines the energy scale that separates the weak- and the high-doping regimes at $\hbar{}v_F/r_1=11.5\,$meV.
 The step height in Eq.\ (\ref{vrmpot}) is $V_0=t_0/2=1.35\,$eV, which yields (for instance) the number of propagating modes in the inner lead as $216$ for $\mu=-0.1\,$eV and $252$ for $\mu=0.1\,$eV.

 The numerical integration of Eqs.\ (\ref{phapri}) and (\ref{phbpri}) was performed utilizing a~standard fourth-order Runge-Kutta (RK4) algorithm, with a~spatial step of $\Delta{}x=L/80000=2.5\,$pm.
 (For each value of $j$, the wavefunctions analogous to those given in Eqs.\ (\ref{chinner}) and (\ref{chouter}), but describing scattering from $r=\infty$ towards $r=0$, were used to construct the linear system analogous to Eq.\ (\ref{lsysABrt}), which was then solved to find the amplitudes $t_j'$ and $r_j'$, and to check the unitarity of the scattering matrix $\mathcal{S}$; the above parameters result in an unitarity error $\epsilon_n=||\mathcal{S}\mathcal{S}^\dagger-I||\lesssim{}10^{-5}$, with $||M||$ denoting the maximum absolute value of a~matrix element $M_{ij}$ and the identity matrix $I$, for all cases considered.)
 Summation over the modes in Eqs.\ (\ref{ijoth}), (\ref{rnlan}) was terminated if $T_n<10^{-6}$.